vishal210893/kubevela.github.io/blog/2025-12-20-state-of-kubevela-2025.md

 Our monthly community meetings continue to be a highlight.
 Each month, we showcase new features, review upcoming milestones, and engage in Q&A. If you haven't joined one, we'd love to see you there.
 Check our [community calendar](https://github.com/kubevela/community#community-meetings) for details.

+### KubeCon North America 2025

+KubeCon North America 2025 in Atlanta was a milestone moment for our community.
+We presented [Democratizing Platform Engineering and Introducing the Component Contributor Architecture](https://www.youtube.com/watch?v=0yW79y48U3k), sharing our vision for how KubeVela enables organizations to build platforms that empower every team to contribute—not just consume.

+We also hosted a **Project Pavilion booth** throughout the conference, which gave us invaluable face time with the community.
+Platform engineers, developers, and operators from organizations of all sizes stopped by to share their experiences, challenges, and ideas for the future.
+These conversations are the lifeblood of open source—hearing directly from users about what's working and what needs improvement helps us build for the real world.
+If you visited us at the booth, thank you.
+Your feedback is already shaping our roadmap.

 ### CNCF Incubation

 As a CNCF Incubating project, we continue to work closely with the foundation and the broader cloud-native ecosystem.
 We're committed to the open governance and vendor-neutral approach that makes CNCF projects trustworthy for enterprise adoption.